rahulkfernandes/Healthcare-Data-Normalization-and-Vizualization/README.md

 # Healthcare Data Normalization and Vizualization

 ## Description
-In this project, we implement a data normalization process where we take a flat structured dataset in csv form and normalize it to a snowflake schema relational model.
+In this project, we implement a data normalization process where we take a flat structured synthetic dataset in csv form and normalize it to a snowflake schema relational model.
 The data is migrated from the csv into a MySQL database.
 Using this relational model, we load the data into tableau public and generate a business vizualization dashboard for further business analytics.

 ## Dataset
 This dataset contains synthetic healthcare records for 531 patient visits to a legacy healthcare system.
 It comprises 47 columns, capturing detailed information across various domains such as: